wp-document-revisions/wp-document-revisions/readme.txt

 * Better permalink support for draft and pending documents
 * Whenever possible browser will attempt to display documents in browser, rather than prompting with save as dialog (e.g., PDFs)
 * Fix for function `get_file_type()` breaking the global `$post` variable when no document argument is supplied
+* Improved Spanish translation with additional strings (special thanks, [elarequi](http://www.labitacoradeltigre.com))

 = 1.3 =
 * Plugin now includes unit tests to ensure security and stability, and [undergoes extensive testing](http://travis-ci.org/#!/benbalter/WP-Document-Revisions) (WordPress 3.2/3.3/Trunk, Multisite/single, PHP 5.3/5.4) via continuous integration service Travis CI prior to release.
-* Translations now curated on [collaborative edditing platform GlotPress](http://translations.benbalter.com/projects/wp-document-revisions/) if any user would like to submit a translation ([no technical knowledge necessary](http://translations.benbalter.com/projects/how-to-translate))
+* Translations now curated on [collaborative editing platform GlotPress](http://translations.benbalter.com/projects/wp-document-revisions/) if any user would like to submit a translation ([no technical knowledge necessary](http://translations.benbalter.com/projects/how-to-translate))
-* If you would like to help out by testing early releases, please try the continously updated [development version](https://github.com/benbalter/WP-Document-Revisions/tree/develop).
+* If you would like to help out by testing early releases, please try the continuously updated [development version](https://github.com/benbalter/WP-Document-Revisions/tree/develop).
 Any [feedback](https://github.com/benbalter/WP-Document-Revisions/issues?direction=desc&sort=created&state=open), technical or prose is helpful.
 * Added Spanish Translation Support (es_ES -- special thanks to [TradiArt](http://www.tradiart.com/))
 * Document URL slug (used for archive and prefixing all documents) now customizable via settings page and translatable. (e.g., http://domain.com/documentos/2012/04/test.txt rather than /documents/)
 * Subscribers and unauthenticated users no longer have the ability to read revisions by default (you can override this setting using the [Members plugin](http://wordpress.org/extend/plugins/members/).